blackfeather-wang/ISDA-for-Deep-Networks/README.md

 ## Introduction

-In this paper, we propose a novel implicit semantic data augmentation (ISDA) approach to complement traditional augmentation techniques like ﬂipping, translation or rotation.
+In this paper, we propose a novel implicit semantic data augmentation (ISDA) approach to complement traditional augmentation techniques like flipping, translation or rotation.
 ISDA consistently improves the generalization performance of popular deep networks on supervised & semi-supervised image classification, semantic segmentation, object detection and instance segmentation.

 <p align="center">